Lyme Disease Fatigue

 What causes Lyme disease fatigue?

-Lyme fatigue stems from immune response, neuroinflammation, sleep disruption, autonomic dysfunction, and persistent infection or coinfections like Babesia.
+Lyme fatigue may result from immune activation, neuroinflammation, sleep disruption, autonomic dysfunction, and co-infections such as Babesia.

 How long does Lyme disease fatigue last?

-Fatigue can appear early or late and may persist months or years if infection is untreated or under-treated.
+Fatigue can appear early or late and may persist for months or longer if infection remains untreated or complications develop.

 Can Lyme disease fatigue improve with treatment?